How I Work

 My Practice

 I value working at a depth that allows feelings, experiences, and meanings to be explored thoughtfully, rather than staying only at the surface.
-Over time, this can support growth that feels more grounded and sustainable.
+There can be something deeply precious about being met in this way — perhaps in ways that haven’t always been available before.
+With space, time, and unconditional acceptance, something can begin to shift, often gently and in its own time.

 • Clients come to therapy for many different reasons.
 Many people come to therapy because things feel difficult, repeating, confusing, or stuck.
 Others come because something has shifted in their life or relationships, or because they want to understand themselves more deeply and live more in alignment with who they are.